Selfsaificient/Data-Analysis-In-Hospitality-Domain/README.md

 # Data-Analysis-In-Hospitality-Domain

 #### Context:
-   ##### A company named Atliq Grands is a hotel chain in India which operates in various cities such as Delhi, Mumbai , Banglore and Hyderabad and they have been in the industry for around 20 years.
+   ##### A company named Atliq Grands is a hotel chain in India which operates in various cities such as Delhi, Mumbai , Bangalore and Hyderabad and they have been in the industry for around 20 years.
 They have different types of hotels such as Atliq Seasons, Atliq Exotica , Atliq bay , Atliq Palace and these hotels have different types of rooms based on their size such as Standard, Elite ,Premium , and Presidential.
 Bookings can be done in these hotels via various mediums,  one is their own website, other than that one go to a third party website that is makeyourtrip , Logtrip , Tripster to make their bookings.
    ***